 One exciting example of AI in practice is chatbots (more on that later).
 Mastercard created a Facebook messenger bot – which uses natural language processing software to decipher what the customer wants and respond as if it were a real person – to automate handling payments:

-When it comes to content creation, for example, instead of guessing what subtopics to cover in an article, top content teams in 2021 are relying on AI, as with Clickflow's Content Editor.
 Using Artificial Intelligence to serve up subtopics and related keywords will make any article ultra-comprehensive and give it the best possible chance to rank on page one.
+It gives you a recommended word count, feedback on readability, and an overall optimization grade based on keywords and subtopics covered:

 Businesses adopting AI in 2021 will be able to cut staffing costs and accelerate growth, getting an edge over their competitors.